Mohamed Barakatullah Bhopali: The Ghadar episode

 In May 1913, G. D. Kumar had sailed from San Francisco for the Philippines and had written from Manila to Tarak Nath Das: "I am going to establish base at Manila (P.I.) forwarding Depôt, supervise the work near China, Hong Kong, Shanghai.
 Professor Barakatullah is all right in Japan".
-(Ker, p237).
+(Ker, p.
+237).

 On 22 May 1914, Barakatullah returned to San Francisco with Bhagwan Singh (alias Natha Singh), the granthi (priest) of the Sikh temple at Hong Kong and joined the Yugantar Ashram and worked with Tarak Nath Das.
 With the outbreak of the War in August 1914, meetings were held at all the principal centres of the Indian population from Asia in California and Oregon and funds were raised to go back to India and join the insurrection : Barakatullah, Bhagwan Singh and Ram Chandra Bharadwaj were among the speakers.
 (Portland (Oregon) Telegram, 7 August 1914; Fresno Republican, 23 September 1914).

 Reaching Berlin on time, Barakatullah met Chatto or Virendranath Chattopadhyaya and sided Raja Mahendra Pratap in the Mission to Kabul.
 Their role was significant in indoctrinating with anti-British feelings the Indian prisoners of war held by Germany.
 They arrived at Herat on 24 August 1915 and were given a royal reception by the Governor.

 Government of Free India

 On 1 December 1915, Pratap's 28th birthday, he established the first Provisional Government of India at Kabul in Afghanistan, during First World War.
 It was a government-in-exile of Free Hindustan with Raja Mahendra Pratap as president, Maulana Barkatullah, Prime Minister, Ubaidullah Sindhi, Home Minister.
 Anti-British forces supported his movement.
 But, for some obvious loyalty to the British, the Amir kept on delaying the expedition.
 Then they attempted to establish relations with foreign powers".
-(Ker, p305).
+(Ker, p.
+305).

 In Kabul, the Siraj-ul-Akhbar in its issue of 4 May 1916 published Raja Mahendra Pratap's version of the Mission and its objective.
 He stated: "His Imperial Majesty the Kaiser himself granted me an audience.
 Subsequently, having set right the problem of India and Asia with the Imperial German Government, and having received the necessary credentials, I started towards the East.
 I had interviews with the Khedive of Egypt and with the Princes and Ministers of Turkey, as well as with the renowned Enver Pasha and His Imperial Majesty the Holy Khalif, Sultan-ul-Muazzim.
 I settled the problem of India and the East with the Imperial Ottoman Government, and received the necessary credentials from them as well.
 German and Turkish officers and Maulvi Barakatullah Sahib were went with me to help me; they are still with me."
 Unable to take Raja Mahendra Pratap seriously, Jawaharlal Nehru later wrote in An Autobiography (p.
 151): "He seemed to be a character out of medieval romance, a Don Quixote who had strayed into the twentieth century."
-Under pressure from the British, the Afghan government withdrew its help.
-The Mission was closed down.